VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 ### Requirements

-As a user I want to be able to pick a file from device or from the third party cloud storage, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.
+As a user I want to be able to pick a files from device or from the third party cloud storage, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.